FlamemasterNXF/PeanutScript/Docs/COMPLETEOVERVIEW.md

 ## For and While loops
 ____
 For and While loops are great things to have!
-They are very important to all scripts, here's how to use them in PeanutScript!<br>
+They are very important to all programs, here's how to use them in PeanutScript!<br>
-Remember to mark the end of all loops with a `end` line!
+Remember to mark the end of all loops with an `end` line!

 ### While
 While loops are very simple. <br>